-San Francisco Health Service System Fund (CCSF) Effective January 1, 2022 PPO Plan
+San Francisco Health Service System

+Fund (CCSF)

+Effective January 1, 2023

+PPO Plan

-Blue Shield of CA PPO - Accolade
+Blue Shield of CA PPO - Out of Area

 This Summary of Benefits shows the amount you will pay for Covered Services under this plan.
-It is only a summary and it is included as part of the Benefit Booklet.
-Please read both documents carefully for details.
+It is only a summary and it is included as part of the Benefit Booklet.1 Please read both documents carefully for details.